 - Player Uniform Requirements

-The formats for the event will be determined by USA Ultimate Masters Series staff, with the goals of determining a champion, showcasing the division at its best and providing a great playing experience for all the teams.
+The formats for the Masters Series events will adhere to the approved formats guide and manual developed by the Formats Working Group as determined by event scaling and bid allocation, with the goals of determining a champion, showcasing the division at its best, and providing a great playing experience for all the teams.

-Seeding for the USA Ultimate Masters Championships will be done by Masters Series staff using the following information: input solicited from all the captains of participating teams; results of head to head match-ups prior to the Masters Championships; prior Masters Championships results; other applicable information such as team composition during or prior to the Masters Championships (USA Ultimate has the authority to adjust rankings according to the best information available).
+Seeding for the USA Ultimate Masters Championships will be done by the USA Ultimate Manager of Events and National Directors using the following information: Regionals finish, input solicited from all the captains of participating teams; results of head to head match-ups prior to the Masters Championships; prior Masters Championships results; other applicable information such as team composition during or prior to the Masters Championships (USA Ultimate has the authority to adjust rankings according to the best information available).